terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

 #### `is_parent_block_full`

-This function returns true if the last committed payload header was fulfilled with a full payload, this can only happen when the parent block was full, that is both beacon block and payload were present.
+This function returns true if the last committed payload header was fulfilled with a payload, this can only happen when both beacon block and payload were present.
 This function must be called on a beacon state before processing the execution payload header in the block.

 ```python
 def is_parent_block_full(state: BeaconState) -> bool: